nebelorz/NST-medivia-bot/README.md

 >[FOOD]

-Hams are only detected if it's a stack of 5 or more.
+Hams are only detected if it's a stack of 5 or more items.
+Meats are only detected if it's a stack of 10 or more items.